yoember/yoember.github.io/index.md

 **Option 2:** Refactor your app contact section with usage of model in route.

-1. Move validation in model
+1. Move validation in model.
 2. Copy and paste the actions from controller to the route and try sending a message.
-Why doesnt the content of the message and email box clear?
+Why doesn't the content of the message and email box clear?
 Now refactor it to clear.
 3. Remove contact controller.

 ## <a name='lesson-4'></a>Lesson 4